 Ensure that any file paths and files being imported are from trusted sources.

-Follow the guidance of PEP 578 [39] and its predecessor PEP 551 [33] to eliminate potentially dangerous default behaviour from calls into the Python runtime and in the use of audit hooks.
+Consider the guidance of PEP 578 [39] and its predecessor PEP 551 [33] to eliminate potentially dangerous default behaviour from calls into the Python runtime and in the use of audit hooks.

 Verify that the release version of the product does not use default Python entry points (python.exe on Windows, and pythonX.Y on other platforms) since these are executable from the command line and do not have hooks enabled by default.